What could be more exciting than taking to the court as a referee in a national championship?

 - achieve a minimum of three successful, consecutive assessments from national grade referees and a senior assessor.

-- attend an oral exam and interview with Martin Roberts or a senior assessor.
+- attend an oral exam and interview a senior assessor.

 Progression to national grade